Master Franchisee

 ✅ Short Definition

-A Master Franchisee is an individual or entity granted the rights by a franchisor to develop and sub-franchise within a defined territory, usually a country or region.
-This role includes recruiting, training, and supporting unit franchisees.
-The Master Franchisee acts as a regional franchisor under the terms of the Master Franchise Agreement.
+The term Master Franchisee refers to an individual or entity granted the exclusive right by a franchisor to develop and operate franchises within a defined geographic territory, often including the authority to recruit and support sub-franchisees.
+The Master Franchisee effectively acts as a “mini-franchisor” within their region.

 🧾 Long Definition